kiegroup/build-chain-configuration-reader/README.md

 - project: kiegroup/lienzo-tests
   dependencies:
     - project: kiegroup/lienzo-core
   mapping:
+    dependencies:
+      default:
+        source: master
+        target: main
     source: main
     target: master
 - project: kiegroup/droolsjbpm-build-bootstrap
 - project: kiegroup/drools
   dependencies:
     - project: kiegroup/lienzo-tests
-      mapping:
-        source: master
-        target: main
 ```

-There are two mappings, one for `lienzo-tests - lienzo-core` where the mapping from `main` to `master` is specified.
-The other one between `drools - lienzo-tests` where the opposite mapping is defined as `master` to `main`.
+Each project should define its mapping.
+So in this case `kiegroup/lienzo-tests` defines it will map all dependencies from `master` to `main`, and `kiegroup/lienzo-tests` will be mapped from `main` to `master`.

 **Example:**